 Among Ferris' academic colleges, Engineering Technology increased by 148 students, to 2,063, while Business was up by 77 this fall, for a total of 2,777.
 The College of Education and Human Services increased by 39 students to 2,277.
 The College of Pharmacy was up by 26 students this fall.
-The colleges of Arts and Sciences and Health Professions experienced enrollment drops of 189 and 124, respectively.
+The colleges of Arts, Sciences and Education and Health Professions experienced enrollment drops of 189 and 124, respectively.
 Kendall College of Art and Design and the Michigan College of Optometry remained relatively flat as KCAD was down two students while MCO was up three.

 Kristen Salomonson, dean of Enrollment Services, expressed excitement about a strong blend of quality incoming and returning students this fall.